benhsz/parless/README.md

 ![example code](https://benhsz.github.io/images/parless/parless.png)

-But how do you know that `if` expression is parenthesized when it could be falsely indented?
+But how to tell the expressions are correctly parenthesized, or whether something is falsely indented?

 The same example, but with one closing parenthesis missing: